jantman/workstation-bootstrap/CONTRIBUTING.md

 4. Update ``CHANGELOG.md`` with the new version, and ensure a link exists for the diff from the last release.
 5. Commit those changes (``CHANGELOG.md`` and ``metadata.json``) and push.
 Wait for the TravisCI build to pass.
 6. Use ``bundle exec rake github_release`` to tag the version, push that tag, and create a GitHub Release.
-7. TravisCI will build the module and push to the forge, and build docs and push them to github pages.

 [rspec-puppet]: http://rspec-puppet.com/
 [rspec-puppet_docs]: http://rspec-puppet.com/documentation/